KittyGiraudel/site/_posts/2015-01-07-introducing-sass-guidelines.md

 Similarly, there is [Ian Carrico](https://github.com/iamcarrico) who seems a bit upset by my agressive _no `@extend`_ rule.
 While this is an opinionated document, I feel like I can still round up the edges and make things a little better for everybody so I need to rewrite the section about extending selectors.

 Also, and I need your help with this, for such a styleguide to make sense, it has to get popular.
-It has already received some good vibes yesterday thanks to all your tweets (especially [CSS-Tricks](https://twitter.com/real_css_tricks) and [Smashing Magazine](https://twitter.com/smashingmagazine), let's be honest).
+It has already received some good vibes yesterday thanks to all your tweets (especially [CSS-Tricks](https://twitter.com/real_css_tricks) and [Smashing Magazine](https://twitter.com/smashingmagazine), let’s be honest).

 [Tweet it](https://twitter.com/share?text=Sass%20Guidelines%2C%20a%20styleguide%20for%20writing%20sane%2C%20maintainable%20and%20scalable%20Sass%20by%20%40HugoGiraudel%20%E2%80%94%20&url=https://sass-guidelin.es), upvote it on [Hacker News](https://news.ycombinator.com/item?id=8845421) and [reddit](https://redd.it/2rj36x) and above all: tell me what you think.
 This is the only way for me to improve it.